ProjectMOSAIC/mosaicCore/cran-comments.md

 ## Reverse dependencies

-This is a new release, the only reverse dependencies are ggformula and mosaic which are being released simultaneously.
+This is a new release, the only reverse dependencies are (new versions of) ggformula and mosaic which are being released simultaneously.